TUM-FAF/FAF-121-Barbaros-Nicolae/WindowsP/Lab#4/README.md

     - Animate a Nyan Cat that leves a rainbow tail

   - **Additional Tasks:**
-    - Fun effects and music.
+    - Fun, effects and music.
     - Control Nyan Cat by key's